Nádleehi

 Nádleehi is a social and, at times, ceremonial role in Diné (Navajo) culture – an "effeminate male" or "male-bodied person with a feminine nature".
 However, the nádleehi gender role is also fluid and cannot be simply described in terms of rigid gender binaries.
 Some Diné people recognize four general places on the gender spectrum: feminine woman, masculine woman, feminine man, and masculine man.
-Nádleehí may express their gender differently from day to day, or during different periods over their lifetimes, fulfilling roles in community and ceremony traditionally held by either women or men.
+Nádleehi may express their gender differently from day to day, or during different periods over their lifetimes, fulfilling roles in community and ceremony traditionally held by either women or men.
 At times, some may hold positions that can only be held by people who are near the middle of the gender spectrum.
-Contemporary nádleehí may or may not participate in the modern, pan-Indian two-spirit or LGBT communities.
-Notable people who were recognized by their communities as nádleehí are traditional weaver and ceremonial singer Hosteen Klah (1867–1937) and Fred Martinez, who was murdered at the age of 16 in June 2001.
+Contemporary nádleehi may or may not participate in the modern, pan-Indian two-spirit or LGBT communities.
+Notable people who were recognized by their communities as nádleehi are traditional weaver and ceremonial singer Hosteen Klah (1867–1937) and Fred Martinez, who was murdered at the age of 16 in June 2001.

 Role in Diné society

-Traditionally, a nádleehí person is recognized at a young age by the ceremonial elders and their own family, as they are seen instinctively taking on what are typically female roles in that society, as well as the clothing and work usually associated with females in that culture.
+Traditionally, a nádleehi person is recognized at a young age by the ceremonial elders and their own family, as they are seen instinctively taking on what are typically female roles in that society, as well as the clothing and work usually associated with females in that culture.
 As they mature they usually also find themselves sexually attracted to other males, and this is usually accepted by the community.
-A nádleehís role in life might be somewhat fluid depending on context, such as when with different groups of people or in different cultural contexts.
-The nádleehí social and ceremonial role differs from other two-spirit roles in that it is specific to Diné culture and communities; other Nations that have roles for two-spirits – if they have them at all – have names in their own languages, and roles and other details tend to be specific to those particular cultures.
+A nádleehis role in life might be somewhat fluid depending on context, such as when with different groups of people or in different cultural contexts.
+The nádleehi social and ceremonial role differs from other two-spirit roles in that it is specific to Diné culture and communities; other Nations that have roles for two-spirits – if they have them at all – have names in their own languages, and roles and other details tend to be specific to those particular cultures.

 The difference in Diné perception of gender-nonconforming individuals and western perception was noted as early as the 1920s.
 A contemporary writer noted that while in American society gender-nonconformity was cause for anxiety, in Diné society it was seen as good fortune.